ItalyPaleAle/svelte-spa-router/Advanced Usage.md

 This works as you would expect:

-- `#/hello/John` will show the `ShortName` component and will pass "John" as `params.first`
+- `#/hello/John` will show the `ShortName` component and pass "John" as `params.first`
-- `#/hello/Jane/Doe` will show the `FullName` component and will pass "Jane" as `params.first`, and "Doe" as `params.last`
+- `#/hello/Jane/Doe` will show the `FullName` component, pass "Jane" as `params.first`, and "Doe" as `params.last`

-Both routes will also display the `Hello!` header.
+- Both routes will also display the `Hello!` header.

-Both routes will first load the `Hello` route, as they both match `/hello/*` in the outer router.
-The inner router then will load the separate components based on the path.
+Both routes first load the `Hello` route, as they both match `/hello/*` in the outer router.
+The inner router then loads the separate components based on the path.

 Features like highlighting active links will still work, regardless of where those links are placed in the page (in which component).